CHARLESTOWNE NEIGHBORHOOD ASSOCIATION

 ARTICLE V MEETINGS

-There shall be at least four (4) general membership meetings during the year, namely in the months of January, March, May and September with the January meeting being the annual meeting.
+There shall be at least five (5) general membership meetings during year, namely in the months of January, March, May, September and November, with the November meeting being the annual meeting.
 The dates, times and places of said meetings shall be set by the Board of Directors.
-Special membership meetings may be called by the President, a majority of the Board of Directors or by a Petition to the Board of Directors signed by at least fifteen (15) members of the Association in good standing.
+Special membership meetings may be called by the President, a majority of the Board of Directors or by a Petition to the Board of Directors signed by at least fifteen (15) members of Association in good standing.
 A request for a special membership meeting having been made as above provided, the said meeting shall be held within thirty (30) days of notice to the Board of Directors.
-A minimum of five (5) days’ notice shall be given to the membership of all regular or special membership meetings.
-A quorum at all membership meetings shall be ten (10%) percent of the membership.
+A minimum of five (5) days notice shall be given to the membership of all regular and special membership meetings.
+A quorum at all membership meetings shall be ten (10%) of the membership.

 ARTICLE VI BOARD OF DIRECTORS